benzinger-icl/karidf-scripts/README.md

-# Contact information
+# Additional help with scripts?

-If you have any questions regarding the scripts in this repository, please contact Christine Pulizos at pulizosc@wustl.edu.
+Please submit your question or concern in the issues section on this repository, thank you!